kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 │  └─────────────────────────────────────────────────────────────────────────┤
 │                                                                             │
 │  Practical Example:                                                        │
-│  WHERE (Salary > 80000 OR Title LIKE '%Senior%') AND DepartmentID = 1     │
+│  WHERE (BaseSalary > 80000 OR Title LIKE '%Senior%') AND DepartmentID = 1     │
 │         └─────────── OR ──────────┘           └── AND ──┘                 │
 │                                                                             │
 │  Evaluation Order: Parentheses → AND → OR (left to right)                 │